elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-beta-distribution.md

 ## 3 Parameters of Beta Distribution

 PDF of the Beta distribution has two shape parameters; $\alpha$ and
+$\beta$.
+Shape of Beta distribution changes as the values of $\alpha$ and
+$\beta$ are changed.
+It can be  U-shaped, straight-line, or bell-shaped.

-$\beta.$ When they get smaller, resulting distribution is distributed more sparsely.
-As $\alpha, \beta \rightarrow 0,$ probability parameter
+When $\alpha$ and $\beta$ are decreased, resulting Beta distribution becomes more sparse.
+As $\alpha, \beta \rightarrow 0$, probability
 $p$ concentrates more and more near 0 or 1.
 When they are equal to 1, possibility of $p$ to take on any value between 0 and 1 becomes equally likely.
-When the parameters get larger, distribution tighten about the expectations.
+When the parameters get larger, distribution tighten around the expectations.
 Graphs below show how PDF of Beta changes with $\alpha$ and $\beta.$